F5Networks/f5-ci-docs/docs/kubernetes/kctlr-app-install.rst

 Initial Setup
 -------------

+#. `Create a new partition`_ for Kubernetes on your BIG-IP system.
+   The |kctlr| can not manage objects in the ``/Common`` partition.

 #. :ref:`Add a Kubernetes Secret <k8s-add-secret>` containing your BIG-IP login credentials to your Kubernetes master node.

-#. `Create a new partition`_ for Kubernetes on your BIG-IP.
-   The |kctlr| can not manage objects in the ``/Common`` partition.

 #. `Create a Kubernetes Secret containing your Docker login credentials`_ (required if you need to pull the container image from a private Docker registry).